Kitura/Swift-JWT/README.md

 ```swift
 let jwtVerifier = JWTVerifier.rs256(publicKey: publicKey)
 ```
-To verify a signed JWT string, call the `sign` function on your JWT instance, passing in a JWTSigner:
+To verify a signed JWT string, call the static `verify` function, passing in your JWT string and the JWTVerifier:

 ```swift
 let verified = JWT<MyClaims>.verify(signedJWT, using: jwtVerifier)